Skills in Demand Visa

 2. Direct Entry Stream (186 DE)

-The introduction of the SID visa is a significant shift in Australia’s skilled migration strategy, aiming to address workforce shortages while maintaining stringent eligibility and employer obligations.
+The introduction of the Skills in Demand Visa is a significant shift in Australia’s skilled migration strategy, aiming to address workforce shortages while maintaining stringent eligibility and employer obligations.
 Further updates may follow as the Department of Home Affairs refines its policies.

 Skilling Australians Fund